 Shadow of the Tomb Raider

 Shadow of the Tomb Raider is set to be the third and final game of the rebooted trilogy developed by Eidos Montréal in conjunction with Crystal Dynamics and published by Square Enix.
 In Shadow of the Tomb Raider, you continue your journey as Lara Croft as she attempts to finish the life work of her father.
 Her in a journey that takes her from Central America to the hidden city of Paititi as she attempts to stop Trinity in their attempt to gain power.
-Section benchmarked was near the beginning of the first section that takes place in the hidden city.
+The section benchmarked was near the beginning of the first section that takes place in the hidden city.
 This was compared to the in-game benchmark which seems to be an accurate representation of the gameplay.

 Shadow of War

 Shadow of War is an action role-playing video game developed by Monolith Productions and published by Warner Bros.
 Interactive Entertainment.
 It is the sequel to the very successful Shadow of Mordor that released in 2014 and is based on J. R. R. Tolkien’s legendarium.
 The games are set between the events of The Hobbit and The Lord of the Rings in Tolkien’s fictional Middle Earth.
 You play again as Talion, a Ranger of Gondor that was brought back to life with unique abilities after being killed with his entire family as the start of the last game.
 Monolith Studios has created a beautiful open world with amazing gameplay and visuals.